mike-pittelko/stlink-v2-repair-and-toolkit/README.md

 Step 1:
-Connect an stlinkv2 to the programming pins on the stlinkv2 you want to recover/program.
+Connect an stlinkv2 to the programming pins on the stlinkv2 you want to recover/program (the one being **fixed**).
 These are ususally located on the side of the programmer (not the ones on the end!) - if it's in a case, you'll need to take it off.
 You will have some wires on the one to be fixed connected to a regular programmer.
-Only the programmer should to be plugged into the computer.
+Only the first programmer should to be plugged into the usb port, the one being fixed should only be connected via the programming pins.
+To reiterate, you can't do this procedure by connecting a ribbon cable between the two end connectors.

 Step 2:
 The flash is very likely locked.
 To unlock the flash on a device: